 Our tour guide also explained the local rivalry between Nuremberg and Munich.
 Although both cities are in Bavaria, Nuremberg considers itself Franconian first.
 Franconia, or Franken, is a region primarily in northern Bavaria.
 There are very small sections in neighboring states Baden-Württemberg, Thuringia, and Hesse.

-Nuremberg also offers other walking tours, including ones through the city’s underground where countless works of art were stored and saved during World War II.
+There are other Nuremberg walking tours you can take, including ones through the city’s underground where countless works of art were stored and saved during World War II.

 Dokumentationszentrum Reichsparteitagsgelände (Documentation Centre Nazi Party Rally Grounds)